GoogleChromeLabs/chromeos_smart_card_connector/README.rst

 middleware App.

-If the request was processed **successfully** (i.e. the PC/SC-Lite function was recognised and called), then the message will have the following format::
+If the request was processed **successfully** (i.e. the PC/SC-Lite function was recognized and called), then the message will have the following format::

     {